grapple-solutions/grapple-cli/README.md

 - [Set-Up](#set-up)
 ## Set-up

-Grpl CLI is built with Bash and distributed as binary files, available for multiple operating systems
+grpl CLI is built with Bash and distributed as binary files, available for multiple operating systems

 ### Installing on macOS